flatypes/flat-py/README.md

 ```

 FLAT-PY is a **Python testing framework** that aims to detect such **format/syntax incompatibility** issues and
-avoid unexceptional failures and severe vulnerabilities caused by them.
+avoid unexceptional failures and the severe vulnerabilities they cause.
-We apply a syntax-aware type-directed approach, using the idea of **regarding Formal Languages as Types** (FLAT).
+We apply a syntax-aware, type-directed approach, treating **Formal Languages as Types** (FLAT).

 Read our paper *FLAT: Formal Languages as Types* for more technical details.

 ## Features

-+ FLAY-PY offers convenient annotations for users to define formal language types and
-  to attach them directly to Python code.
++ Convenient annotations for users to define formal language types and to attach them directly to Python code.
-+ FLAY-PY comes with ready-to-use types for email addresses, URLs, and JSON.
++ Built-in types for email addresses, URLs, and JSON (and more in future).
-+ FLAY-PY allows arbitrary Python expressions/functions as expressive semantic constraints.
++ Arbitrary Python expressions/functions as expressive semantic constraints.
-+ FLAY-PY provides annotations to specify oracles/contracts in the pre-/post-condition style.
-+ FLAY-PY integrates language-based test generation to fuzz your code with random inputs generated from language types.
++ Pre-/post-conditions as test oracles and contracts.
++ Language-based fuzzing for free.

+FLAT-PY is an *all-in-one* framework that reduces user efforts in
++ API documentation (formal language specifications),
++ input validations (automated runtime type checking),
++ malicious input detection (language types define the secured input space),
++ language-based fuzzing (the `fuzz` annotation),
++ test oracles (via pre-/post-conditions).

 ## Quick Tour by Example

-Consider an ad hoc parser that aims to extract the hostname part form the input `url`:
+Consider an ad hoc parser that aims to extract the hostname part from the input `url`:

 ```python
 def get_hostname(url: str) -> str: